Who Forms and Whom are Bound by the Norms

 People form nations.
-Nations form, maintain, and update norms.
+Nations collectively form, maintain, and update norms.
 The norms bind nations.
 Nations are responsible for nationals.
 Thus, the norms bind nationals.
 Nationals are bound by norms and nations are a necessary vehicle for the norms.

 To be a nation, an entity must either act like one or be recognized as a nation by another nation or by a group of nations (viz., an entity formed by a treaty by nations).
 A nation acting like one must have declared itself a nation.
 That is all it must do.

-While an entity need not do more than declare itself a nation or secure recognition as one, if it does not soon do more then its nationhood will almost certainly be short-lived.
+While an entity may not have to do more than declare itself a nation or secure recognition as one, if it does not soon do more then its nationhood will almost certainly be short-lived.
 That is especially so if it is even a little attractive, as in having significant resources that are physically alienable, and if it is even somewhat easy to control, including by reaching, entering, crossing, and exiting while taking people and things from there despite any resistance.

 If the nation wants to sustain its nationhood, then it must, under international law, continuously, and in this order of priority, have a head of state, who can be replaced as long as, at all times that matter, there is one; retain its claim to a right to exist; protect its existence (which it may do through, inter alia, alliances and diplomacy); meet enough of its obligations so as to satisfy other nations that for the nation to continue to exist is acceptable to them; and claim and protect at least some part of its rights in addition to that of existence.
 It may have to have at least one person who would be its national.
 It may have to have territory, such as land, with an exclusive claim to it that it is willing and able to enforce, although there is at least a hypothetical possibility of a nomadic nation.
 It may have to seek recognition by at least one other nation or group of nations, even if it doesn’t get it, and, to that end, it may have to have other prerequisites and requisites demanded by some other nations.